Be part of funding the frontline of cancer research.

 We want people to give their opinion.
 You can do this in several ways, such as, taking part in discussion groups with other interested people, or after a short training course (3 hours) give your opinion on research ideas or information campaigns.
 This would involve giving some of your time voluntarily.

-If you would like to take part, please complete this form (Public-Patient Involvement in Research Form).
+If you would like to take part, please complete this form.
 There are no right and no wrong answers.

 If you have any questions, please contact us:

 Email: PPI@breakcancer.ie, or